dmitrypol/dmitrypol.github.io/_drafts/rails_many_dbs.md

 ---
 title: "Using Rails with many different databases"
 date: 2016-05-11
-categories: redis mongo mysql neo4j
+categories: redis mongo mysql elasticsearch
 ---

 It is easy to find articles online debating pros and cons of different databases.
 Often they have catching titles like "Why you should never use X DB".
 And yes, different databases have different strengths and weaknesses.
 Choosing a DB that does not fit your long term needs can be a costly decision.